openstack-archive/surveil/doc/source/webui/directives/title.rst

     the title to write.

 item
-    A string to print inside the orange banner representing the type of items that was count by the provider.
+    A string to print inside the orange banner representing the type of items that is counted by the provider.

 provider
-    A provider querying Surveil returning a number to write inside the banner.
+    A provider returning a number to write inside the banner.
 See providers for key.